 This course provides the student with an overview of the factors which govern and impact the development of health care policy in the United States.
 The student will learn how current and changing policies help shape the organizational structure of our health care system.
-The impact of these policies on services for the elderly and disabled will also be explored.
+The effectiveness of our healthcare system and the unequal application of healthcare across different populations will be reviewed and discussed.